Dutch Queen reopens long-closed Rijksmuseum to cheers

-AMSTERDAM (Reuters) - Amsterdam’s Rijksmuseum drew thousands of visitors eager to see Rembrandt van Rijn’s “The Night Watch” and other Dutch treasures after Queen Beatrix reopened the national museum on Saturday following its decade-long renovation.
+AMSTERDAM, April 13 (Reuters) - Thousands of people gathered outside Amsterdam’s Rijksmuseum, home to Rembrandt van Rijn’s “The Night Watch” and other Dutch masterpieces, as Queen Beatrix declared the national museum open on Saturday after a decade-long renovation.

-There were cheers, fanfares and fireworks as the 75-year-old Queen, making one of her last official appearances before her abdication, turned a golden key and officially opened the renovated building before a crowd estimated by the museum at 10,000.
+There were cheers and fireworks as the 75-year-old Queen, making one of her last official appearances before her abdication, turned a golden key and officially opened the renovated building before a crowd estimated by the museum at 10,000.

-Inside, the galleries were packed as visitors had to follow a set route through the museum, and many of the most famous works were cordoned off, though still visible, to protect them from the crush.

 Rembrandt’s huge masterpiece, showing Amsterdam’s civic guard setting off on a march, is the only painting in the collection to have been restored to its original place.